 About 24 killer whales are being put up for sale by the owner of the Seattle marine Aquarium.

-About 24 killer whales are being put up for sale by the owner of the Seattle marine Aquarium.
+Background: About 24 killer whales are being put up for sale by the owner of the Seattle marine Aquarium.
 But a major controversy of building up between the owner and marine conservationists.

 The whales were caught in the great whale-roundup at Pencove in Puget Sound off the State of Washington.
 The roundup began at the weekend (August 8-9) after a herd of killer whales was stopped from the air.